qi-rub/adaptive-flac/README.md

 ### Running
-One can simply the encoder in bash with
+You can execute the encoder in bash with

 ```
 ./encoder [filename] [order]